 The numbers also tell you a bit of what the race committee, in deciding class breaks, has to work with.
 Premiere Racing president Peter Craig has a clear philosophy of how to assign boats to rating bands.
 He says, “It’s important to have like boats with similar sailing characteristics racing together.
 That’s more important to the majority of owners than a tight rating band, which can be deceiving if you have, say, a

-Swan 40 and sport boat racing together.
+Swan 40 and sports boat racing together.
 The D/L ratio is an important

 factor in that regard as is SA/D. Another philosophy of ours in the

-challenging world of PHRF handicapping and class splits is being as open as possible with the boat owners—keeping them informed on why we do what we do… same on the racecourse.”
+challenging world of PHRF handicapping and class splits are being as open as possible with the boat owners—keeping them informed on why we do what we do… same on the racecourse.”

 On the event web site at premiere-racing.com Craig has posted this explanation of PHRF class splits: